-Note 33 Arbitration Claims by the company
+Note 33: - Arbitration Claims by the Company

-"EPC Contractor had raised claims against the company under the provisions of the EPC Agreement which primarily arose due to events attributed to NHAI.
-The claims were scrutinized by the company and after due deliberations, it is agreed between the company and the EPC Contractor that the claims which arose due to events attributed to NHAI shall be referred to NHAI for
+"EPC Contractor had raised claims against the Company under the provisions of the EPC Agreement which primarily arose due to events attributed to NHAI.
+The claims were scrutinized by the Company and, after due deliberations, it is agreed between the Company and the EPC Contractor that the claims which arose due to events attributed to NHAI shall be referred to NHAI for consideration.

-Accordingly the Company along with its claims submitted the claims of the EPC Contractor to NHAI for consideration.
-The claims went through the Dispute Resolution procedures of the Concession Agreement including the amicable settlement between the Chairman of NHAI and the company.
-However no settlement could be arrived between NHAI and the Company within the stipulated time.
+Accordingly the Company along with its own claims submitted the claims of the EPC Contractor to NHAI for consideration.
+The claims went through the Dispute Resolution procedures of the Concession Agreement including the amicable settlement, between the Chairman of NHAI and the Company.
+However, no settlement could be arrived between NHAI and the Company within the stipulated time.
 The Company has referred the claims to arbitration.
 The EPC Contractor has agreed to await the conclusion of process of Arbitration between the Company and NHAI before pursuing further action on the matter.
-It is agreed between the Company and the EPC Contractor that till such time as the Arbitration between Company and NHAI is concluded, no rights of the EPC Contractor with regard to Limitation on the claims will be affected.
+It is agreed between the Company and the EPC Contractor that, till such time as the Arbitration between Company and NHAI is concluded, no rights of the EPC Contractor with regard to Limitation on the claims will be affected.
 The Company will update the EPC Contractor with regard to the status of the Arbitration process with NHAI.

-The Claims referred to Arbitration by the Company amounts to ₹ 20,796.3 Million which also includes the claims of the EPC Contractor amounting to ₹ 6387.63 Million.
+The Claims referred to Arbitration by the Company amount to Rs 20,796,30 Million which also includes the claims of the EPC Contractor amounting to Rs 6387,63 Million.

-The Company has also sought for compensation for the delay in reimbursement of such claims by way of interest at the Bank rate plus 5% for all the claims except termination payment for which applicable interest rate is Bank rate plus 3% on the claim
+The Company has also sought compensation for the delay in reimbursement of such claims by way of interest at the Bank rate plus 5% for all the claims except termination payment for which applicable interest rate is Bank rate plus 3% on the claim amount.